carolune/topical-data-analysis/README.md

 # topical-data-analysis

-The idea is to source and analyse some interesting data sets and propagate trends to make them useable in data-criven decision making.
+The idea is to source and analyse some interesting data sets and propagate trends to make them useable in data-driven decision making.

 This is also a total draft and playground.